DelineaXPM/python-dsv-sdk/README.md

 ## Create a Build Environment (optional)

-The SDK requires [Python 3.6](https://www.python.org/downloads/) or higher.
+The SDK requires [Python 3.7](https://www.python.org/downloads/) or higher.

-First, ensure Python 3.6 is in `$PATH` then run:
+Assuming that you have a supported version of Python installed, you can clone this repository and set up your environment with:

 ```shell
 # Clone the repo